Class C Assault: Assault by Contact or Threat

 How can I be charged with a Class C Assault?

-A Class C misdemeanor assault charge can be filed against you based solely on the words of the accuser.
+A Class C misdemeanor Assault charge can be filed against you based solely on the story of the accuser.
 Because of this, people are often surprised when the police suddenly show up and make an arrest or write a citation without even hearing from them.
-This is a common police department policy for responses to an alleged assault.You can be charged for a Class C assault based on words alone (threats), or based on physical contact that someone merely finds offensive or provocative.If the prosecuting attorney believes from the statements or police report that each element of 22.01(a)(2) or (3) has been met, you can be charged with Class C assault.
+This is a common police department policy for responses to an alleged assault.

 What is the punishment for Class C Assault?

-A conviction for Class C Assault misdemeanor under Texas Law is punishable by a maximum fine of $500.[2]
-Although the fine is relatively low, the collateral effects of having an assault conviction on your record may have serious severe effects.
-For instance, many employers and private businesses will exclude people convicted of an assault charge from employment.
-Class C Assault convictions may also have an impact on your concealed carry permit or ability to own or purchase a firearm.A family violence finding may also be added to a Class C Assault.
-This will increase the collateral consequences of the conviction as described below.
+Although the fine is relatively low, the collateral effects of having any Assault conviction on your record may have severe negative consequences.
+For instance, many employers will refuse to hire anyone convicted of Assault, and many private businesses refuse to contract with anyone who has an Assault conviction.
+Class C Assault convictions may also have an impact on your concealed carry permit or ability to own or purchase a firearm.

 What is Assault Family Violence?

-Family Violence is defined in Section 71.004 of the Texas Family Code as
+Family Violence is defined in Section 71.004 of the Texas Family Code as:

 (1) an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself;